 - Xavier High School

-AAAF and Variety – the Children’s Charity ran the first ever Alopecia Areata Adventure Camp, generously supported by Newcastle Permanent Charitable Foundation, in 2017.
-The AAAdventure Camp is a fantastic opportunity for kids living with Alopecia to make friends, learn about the condition and – most importantly – have a very fun time.
-Thanks to our generous supporters, the AAAdventure Camp is completely free for kids with alopecia to attend, including flights, meals, accommodation and activities.
+The Variety Alopecia Areata Adventure Camp is a highlight of Alopecia Awareness Week generously supported by Variety – the Children’s Charity NSW/ACT.
+The camp is a fantastic opportunity for kids living with Alopecia to make friends, learn about the condition and – most importantly – have a very fun time.
+Thanks to our generous supporters at Variety – the Children’s Charity NSW/ACT, the AAAdventure Camp is completely free for kids with alopecia to attend, including flights, meals, accommodation and activities.

 Alopecia Awareness Week Events –